AAA Fusión Championship: History

 In late 2012, AAA introduced a new television program, titled AAA Fusión, which would start airing alongside the promotion's primary television program, Sin Límite.
 The first show was taped on September 30, 2012.
 The following November, AAA started a tournament to determine the inaugural AAA Fusión Champion.
 On April 23, 2013, AAA split its entire roster into two brands; AAA Evolución and AAA Fusión, with the AAA Fusión Championship becoming exclusive to the latter.
 On June 27, 2014, AAA announced that the AAA Fusión Championship and the AAA Cruiserweight Championship would be unified on August 17 at Triplemanía XXII.
 El Hijo del Fantasma won the ten-way elimination match to unify the two titles into the new "AAA World Cruiserweight Championship".

-Championship tournament
+Inaugural championship tournament

-The AAA Fusión Championship tournament started on November 3, 2012, when Fénix defeated Dark Dragon, Drago and Toscano in a four-way elimination match to become the first wrestler to advance to the finals.
-The second tournament match took place on November 18, when Daga defeated Jack Evans, Joe Líder and Psicosis in another four-way elimination match.
-The final two first round elimination matches took place on March 1, 2013, when Juventud Guerrera defeated Aero Star, Pentagón Jr. (Dark Dragon's second appearance in the tournament) and Último Gladiador, while Crazy Boy defeated Angélico, Halloween and Super Fly.
-The finals of the tournament took place on March 17 at Rey de Reyes, where Fénix defeated Crazy Boy, Daga and Juventud Guerrera to become the inaugural champion.
+This single-elimination tournament was for the inaugural [AAA Fusión Champion.
+The tournament began on the November 14, 2012 episode of Fusion (taped on November 3, 2012) and culminated at Fusion: Rey de Reyes on March 17, 2013 (aired on April 4).
+The tournament featured 16 participants and two rounds.
+Each round consisted of four-way elimination matches.
+The tournament winner and inaugural champion was Fénix.